Code-Institute-Submissions/Sonicbasedrop-ms1-core-athletics_OctResub/README.md

 #### Typography

-The headers on all pages throughout the Website are using the Roboto font, while the main text is using the Poppins font.
-Montserrat is the fallback font in case for any reason the font isn’t being imported into the site correctly.
+The headers on all pages throughout the Website are using the Roboto font, while the main text is using the Lato font.
+Sans-serif is the fallback font in case for any reason the font isn’t being imported into the site correctly.

 #### Imagery
 Imagery is important.
 Therefore, the many hero and background images are chosen in order to catch the users’ attention and create a feel good atmosphere and sense of the aspiration towards a health, holistic life style that CA offers its clients.